How to Become a Licensed Counselor in Virginia

 The board accepts passing scores from the National Clinical Mental Health Counseling Examination (NCMHCE) which is administered by the National Board for Certified Counselors (NBCC).
 This test is considered the industry standard nationwide and it is used for the purpose of testing general counseling knowledge.
 It consists of 200 multiple choice questions, and you will receive your score within four to five weeks of taking the exam.

 Note: For more information on how to become a counselor in Virginia, please see the Virginia Board of Counseling.

-Counselor Career Outlook In Virginia
+Counseling Career Outlook In Virginia

-The Bureau of Labor Statistics Reports that in May of 2011, the state of Virginia employed 7,390 mental health counselors, 4,100 rehabilitation counselors and 2,230 substance abuse counselors.
+The Bureau of Labor Statistics Reports that in May of 2011, the state of Virginia employed 7,390 mental health counselors, 4,100 rehabilitation counselors, and 2,230 substance abuse counselors.
 Their annual median wages ranged from $35,220 to $43,440, which is very competitive when comparing with national averages.
 Salaries tend to be higher in more populated areas of Virginia and can also be dependent upon experience level.